 Principal can be used to pay interest on the senior notes.
 Such a payment will be recorded on the PDL and repaid from available funds.

-The reserve fund is fully funded at closing but will increase to 2.9%
+The reserve fund is fully funded at closing but will increase to 2.5% upon certain events.

 Credit Committee Highlights